About

 Her recent stories include deep-dives into whether South African rhino farmers could save the species from extinction, why it will take more than a vaccine to end the Ebola outbreak in the Democratic Republic of Congo and how forensic techniques are catching up with cold-case killers in Europe and the United States.

-She’s also covered major news stories including: the Maidan Revolution in Kyiv, Russia’s invasion of Crimea, the conflict in east Ukraine, the 2014 conflict between Israel and Palestine, the ‘migrant crisis’ in Europe, election unrest in Kenya and the fall of Robert Mugabe in Zimbabwe.
+She’s also covered major news stories including: the Maidan Revolution in Kyiv, Russia’s invasion of Crimea, the conflict in east Ukraine (Donbas), the 2014 conflict between Israel and Palestine, the ‘migrant crisis’ in Europe, election unrest in Kenya, the fall of Robert Mugabe in Zimbabwe and war crimes committed during the 2022 invasion of Ukraine by Russia.

 Harriet’s work has been published in The Guardian, The Times, Vice News, Delayed Gratification, The Financial Times, Foreign Policy, Newsweek, The Sunday Times, and Politico among others.
 She has appeared on the BBC, Channel 4, Sky News, ITV, LBC and CBC.